boy1089/JJUMA-diary/README.md

-# JJUMA Diary
+# jjuma Diary

-This is the project for JJUMA Diary, which enables users to write diary for the past.
+This is the project for jjuma Diary, which enables users to write diary for the past.

 it's